Scheduled MonumentsEnglandNorthern section of the Danes' Dyke from Wold Farm field boundary to Bempton Cliffs

 What is Northern section of the Danes' Dyke from Wold Farm field boundary to Bempton Cliffs?

-The Northern section of the Danes' Dyke is an Anglo-Saxon linear earthwork located in Yorkshire, extending from Wold Farm field boundary to Bempton Cliffs.
+The northern section of the Danes' Dyke is a linear earthwork monument extending from Wold Farm field boundary to Bempton Cliffs in East Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013194.

 Who is responsible for protecting Northern section of the Danes' Dyke from Wold Farm field boundary to Bempton Cliffs?